calebmeyer/The-Reactor-Core/source/posts/3-independently-developed-games.md

 These "AAA" games were becoming huge affairs, capable of costing and generating huge amounts of money.
 Games slowly crept up from the $20 of my youth to the $60 that is standard today.
 And compared to many traditional forms of entertainment, their value was immense.
 Going bowling once would cost you $7 for shoe rental and $12/hour for a lane.
 Going to the movies was $12/ticket and $5/soda for ~2 hours of fun.
 Don't even get me started on skiing or golfing.
 But a $60 game like Fable could net you tens or hundreds of hours of entertainment across several playthroughs.

 # Independent Games
 AAA games were awesome... mostly.
-But we'll get back to that.
+But we'll get back to that another time.

 In 2009, a single developer created a little game you also may have heard of: **Minecraft**.
 When I was in college, I started hearing about this little game named Minecraft, and how _super fun_ it was from all my friends.
 Now these are the same friends who told me about Halo and Call of Duty, so I had some faith in them.
 But I looked at the game and it looked like crap.
 Super blocky, probably not fun at all.
 Fast forward about a year to when a friend lets me try it overnight at his house.
 I started at about 6pm.
 I realized at about 6am that I had neither eaten, slept, nor used the restroom for the last 12 hours.
 I was in dire need of all three.